-TUNE hours of operation: 8 a.m. - 8:30 p.m.
-Mon. to Thurs., 8 a.m. - 4 p.m.
-Fri., closed Sat & Sun.
+Hours of operation for the TUNE are: 8:00 a.m. to 8:30 p.m.
+Monday through Thursday, 8:00 a.m. - 4:00 p.m.
+Friday, and closed Saturday and Sunday.

 11.3 Parking Facilities

 Parked cars can present opportunities for certain criminal activities, but drivers can do several things to significantly reduce the likelihood that their property will be victimized.
 Never leave a vehicle running, unlocked, keys in the ignition, or windows rolled down.
 Keep all valuables out of sight.
 Use security devices such as car alarms, steering wheel locks and devices such as fuel or electric cut-off switches.
 Drivers should have their vehicle keys in their hands when approaching their vehicles and look inside the vehicle before getting in.
 Parking lots are monitored by video cameras.